-2 Knowledge of the auditory mechanism and hearing loss and its impact upon communication and learning
+2 Knowledge of the anatomy and physiology of the auditory system and of hearing loss

-- 1. Identify the primary components and functions of the auditory mechanism. - 2.
-Identify causes of hearing loss and additional disabilities associated with specific etiologies. - 3.
+- 1. Identify concepts and terminology related to the primary components and functions of the auditory system. - 2.
+Determine the types and causes of hearing loss and comorbid disorders associated with specific etiologies. - 3.
 Compare the nature and characteristics of unilateral, bilateral, conductive, mixed, sensorineural, progressive, and intermittent hearing loss. - 4.
-Identify current educational definitions of hearing loss, identification criteria, labeling issues, and current incidence and prevalence data. - 5.
-Identify the potential impact of amplification devices on the communicative and socialemotional development of students who are deaf or hard of hearing.
+Identify current educational definitions of hearing loss, identification criteria, and identification issues and incidence and prevalence data. - 5.
+Determine appropriate types and uses of amplification systems and auditory devices (e.g., cochlear implants) and procedures for using and maintaining them.

-3 Knowledge of language development and methods of communication for students who are deaf or hard of hearing
+3 Knowledge of language development and communication